Amritanand25/movie-app/README.md

-# Getting Started with Create React App
+# Getting Started with Movie App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+-> Download Zip file and extract it in your local compiler.
+-> open command prompt in project directory and type: ### `npm install`

 ## Available Scripts